 The complete ingredient list and measurements are listed in the printable recipe below.

-- Grits: We used Luquire Family Food’s Stone Ground Grits which cook to creamy perfection and served as the perfect base for the shrimp and sauce.
-Feel free to substitute with your favorite brand of grits but the key is cooking the grits low and slow.
+- Grits: We used Luquire Family Food’s Stone Ground Grits, which cook to creamy perfection and serve as the perfect base for shrimp and sauce.
+Feel free to substitute it with your favorite brand of grits, but the key is to cook the grits low and slow.

-- Shrimp: You can use “fresh” or frozen shrimp for this recipe.
-Large or jumbo shrimp work best, but regardless the shrimp should be cleaned and deveined with the tails left on.
+- Shrimp: This recipe can use “fresh” or frozen shrimp.
+Large or jumbo shrimp work best, but regardless, the shrimp should be cleaned and deveined with the tails left on.

-- Shrimp Stock: This secret ingredient adds another level of flavor to the dish but you can use chicken stock instead.
+- Shrimp Stock: This secret ingredient adds flavor to the dish, but you can use chicken stock instead.

-- Andouille Sausage: Typically pork based, you can substitute any type of andouille sausage such as chicken.
-Chorizo and kielbasa are also good substitutes if you are not a fan of andouille.
+- Andouille Sausage: Typically pork-based, you can substitute any andouille sausage, such as chicken.
+Chorizo and kielbasa are also good substitutes if you do not like andouille.

 What is the Best Shrimp to Use?

-Shrimp are not all created equal, which means the choices can be confusing and overwhelming.
+Shrimp are not all created equal, so the choices can be confusing and overwhelming.
 There is fresh or frozen, head-on or head-off, with shell or without, cocktail or jumbo, white or pink.
-The type of shrimp you choose comes down to personal preference and taste but some shrimp do better in certain dishes than others.
+The type of shrimp you choose depends on preference and taste, but some shrimp do better in certain dishes than others.

-- Fresh vs Frozen – Don’t be fooled into thinking that you are getting shrimp that just arrived off the shrimper’s boat.
-The vast majority of shrimp is frozen at sea before being delivered to the distributor or retailer.
-When you see the display that says “fresh”…it more than likely isn’t.
+- Fresh vs Frozen – Don’t be fooled into thinking you are getting shrimp that just arrived off the shrimper’s boat.
+Most shrimp is frozen at sea before being delivered to distributors or retailers.
+When you see the display that says “fresh,” it likely isn’t.

-- Shell – You typically have three options -shell on, easy-peel, or pre-peeled.
-While pre-peeled shrimp is the easiest to prep, you will probably end up with mangled shrimp which is usually overpriced.
-Easy-peel shrimp have been split and deveined but will be a little more expensive.
-Just like pre-peeled shrimp, easy-peel might not make the best presentation, so our go-to is shell-on shrimp.
-They are a little more work but completely worth it, plus they are the least expensive option which is always a win.
-Don’t toss the shells… instead, use them to make a flavorful shrimp stock to add some additional flavor to your dish.
+- Shell: You typically have three options -shell-on, easy-peel, or pre-peeled.
+While pre-peeled shrimp is the easiest to prep, you will probably end up with mangled shrimp, which are usually overpriced.
+Easy-peel shrimp have been split and deveined, but will be more expensive.
+Like pre-peeled shrimp, easy-peel might not make the best presentation, so our go-to is shell-on shrimp.
+They are a little more work but completely worth it; they are the least expensive option, which is always a win.
+Don’t toss the shells… instead, use them to make a flavorful shrimp stock to add flavor to your dish.

-- Brown, White, or Pink – Here in south-central Texas, brown shrimp are plentiful but they are not the most flavorful of shrimp.
+- Brown, White, or Pink – Here in south-central Texas, brown shrimp are plentiful but not the most flavorful of shrimp.
 Typically imported from Latin America, Thailand, and China, white shrimp are sweeter.
-Pink shrimp are the sweetest and have less of an ammonia or mineral taste.
+Pink shrimp are the sweetest and have less ammonia or mineral taste.

-For this recipe, we prefer brown or white large shrimp that still have their shells.
-It is extra work to clean and devein, but we use the shells to make the shrimp stock so it’s worth it.
+For this recipe, we prefer large brown or white shrimp with their shells on.
+It is extra work to clean and devein, but we use the shells to make the shrimp stock, so it’s worth it.

 How to Make Shrimp and Grits with Andouille Sausage